Frequently Asked Questions for PHASE Interns

-PHASE is a non-paid, for-credit placement program sponsored in partnership with the Maryland Department of Health & Mental Hygiene (DHMH) and the Bloomberg School.
+PHASE is a non-paid, for-credit placement program sponsored in partnership with the Maryland Department of Health (MDH) and the Bloomberg School.
 PHASE offers opportunities for Bloomberg School public health graduate students to apply academic knowledge and theory in real-world professional practice settings.
 The primary goal of PHASE is to enrich Bloomberg School academic degree programs with hands-on public health practice experience.
-Additionally, by working directly on-site, students develop a better appreciation of how the organization functions on a daily basis and gain insight into the public health decision-making process.
+Additionally, by working directly with public health agencies, students develop a better appreciation of how the organization functions on a daily basis and gain insight into the public health decision-making process.

 Who is PHASE Appropriate For?

 PHASE is open to all students enrolled in graduate degree programs at the Johns Hopkins Bloomberg School of Public Health (JHSPH).
 Students must be currently enrolled in JHSPH as a graduate student in order to be eligible for PHASE.

 All PHASE students are required to register for PHASE Internship Course class 308.851.01 for three consecutive terms for at least one credit per term (P/F) for all terms covered by the project timeline (will vary depending on the project you apply for).

 All PHASE students are expected to abide by the Bloomberg School Academic Ethics Code.
 Students are strongly encouraged to complete the Academic Ethics Module and review these guidelines, particularly the definitions of academic dishonesty, and to be sure they understand the actions and potential consequences when in violation of the code.
 Additionally, students are expected to abide by MDH policies.
 The Preceptor will review these policies with the student.

 What are the Program Requirements for PHASE?

 - A public health practice experience involving an average of 6-10 hours/week spent working virtually with the hosting agency

 - Attendance at the virtual PHASE orientation